Loïc Badiashile

-Loïc Badiashile Mukinayi (born 5 February 1998) is a French professional footballer who plays as a goalkeeper for Segunda División club Burgos.
+Loïc Badiashile Mukinayi (born 5 February 1998) is a French professional footballer who plays as a goalkeeper.
 He is a former France youth international.

 Club career

-Badiashile is a youth exponent from AS Monaco.
+Badiashile is a youth product of AS Monaco.
 He made his first team debut on 27 July 2016 in a UEFA Champions League qualifier against Fenerbahçe S.K. replacing Morgan De Sanctis after 13 minutes.

 He made his Ligue 1 debut on 20 May 2017 in the final match of Monaco's championship season against Rennes substituting Seydou Sy at half-time.

 On 31 January 2019, the last day of the 2018–19 winter transfer window, Badiashile joined league rivals Stade Rennais F.C. on loan until the end of the season.
 Rennes also secured an option to make the move permanent.

-On 1 July 2019, Badiashile joined Cercle Bruges on season-long loan.
+On 1 July 2019, Badiashile joined Cercle Bruges on a season-long loan.
 On 23 September 2020, he moved to Spanish side Las Rozas CF also on loan.

 Badiashile left Monaco in July 2021, after opting to not renew his contract.
 On 31 January 2022, after six months without a club, he returned to Spain after signing for Primera División RFEF side Internacional de Madrid.

-On 30 June 2022, Badiashile signed a two-year deal with Segunda División side Burgos CF.
+On 30 June 2022, Badiashile signed a two-year deal with Segunda División side Burgos CF. Initially a third-choice, he became a backup in the following year, but terminated his link on 8 January 2025.